 A man ought not to cover his head, since he is the image and glory of God; but woman is the glory of man.
 For man did not come from woman, but woman from man; neither was man created for woman, but woman for man.
 It is for this reason that a woman ought to have authority over her own head….
 (1 Cor.
 11:7-10)

-We also find Paul’s thesis about the different glories of man and woman here, a statement that has led to a lot of speculation and consternation over the years.
-The main thing I want you to pay attention to, however, is that Paul utilized the creation order to defend two ideas: men should not cover their heads, and women should have authority over theirs.
+The main thing I want you to note here, however, is that Paul utilized the creation order to defend two ideas: Men should not cover their heads, and women should have authority over theirs.
 These ideas, taken together, do not point to male authority.

-So why did Paul make a deal about man being the kehpalē of woman?
+So why did Paul say that man is the kehpalē of woman?

 In Paul’s world, a woman had a responsibility to honor her husband in everything she did, including how she dressed.
-Paul used a play on words to explain that uncovering her physical head dishonored not only herself, but also her husband, her metaphorical “head.”
+Not only was he her originating source in creation, he was also her source of provision in this life.
+This reflects the fact that everyone had a duty to publicly honor their “source,” whether that be their parents, their patron, or their husband.
+So here in 1 Corinthians Paul used a play on words to explain that a wife’s uncovering her physical head dishonored not only herself but also her husband, her metaphorical “head.”

 This is partly cultural and partly timeless.
 The idea that our inappropriate attire can embarrass or dishonor our family is timeless.
 The assumption that women could disgrace men, but men could not disgrace women, is cultural.
 In the ancient world dishonor flowed in one direction: from a woman to a man.
 Everything a woman did reflected on her husband’s honor.
 On the other hand, a woman possessed no honor of her own, so she had no honor that her husband’s misbehavior could impact.